mccrimmonmd/tennis/README.txt

 "Code Your First Game: Arcade Classic in JavaScript on Canvas" (available at https://www.udemy.com/code-your-first-game/).

-See COPYRIGHT.txt for ownership and licensing information.
+See LICENSE.txt for ownership and licensing information.